pw-02/ezkl-exploration/README.md

 4. **Reporting**

+   Once the proof has computed the dispatcher will report all mettrics to the following file `'/ezkl-exploration/distrubuted_proving/performance_logs.csv'` on the dispacther node.

-   Each worker will store all its data and reporting metrics under `'/ezkl-exploration/data/{datetime}'`.
-The file **report_log.csv** contains a breakdown of the time spent on each stage of the proof generation process.
+   Sometimes the dispacther can lose connection with the worker (working on resolving this).
+If that happens, the worker may still run the proof job completion and will log its reporting metrics to `'/ezkl-exploration/data/{datetime}'` where you can get a breakdown of the ime spent on each stage of the proof generation process .
+This same information is already in the `'/ezkl-exploration/distrubuted_proving/performance_logs.csv'` but we log twice for now for backup.

 ------